rsalmei/about-time/README.md

 [![PyPI pyversions](https://img.shields.io/pypi/pyversions/about-time.svg)](https://pypi.python.org/pypi/about-time/)
 [![PyPI status](https://img.shields.io/pypi/status/about-time.svg)](https://pypi.python.org/pypi/about-time/)

 # about-time
 ## Small tool to track time of Python code blocks.

 # What does it do?

-There are several times we need to instrument and log code execution, to see where complex pipelines are spending the most time in.
+There are several times where we need to instrument and log code execution, to see where complex pipelines are spending the most time in.

 A simple `start = time.time()` and `end = time.time() - start` does not cut it when we want to track several lines at the same time, and/or whole blocks with line granularity.

+This tool measures the execution time of a block of code, and can now even count iterations and the throughput of them, always with a beautiful "human" representation.

 # How to use it?

-The tool supports being used like a context manager or a callable handler.

-Like this:
+There's three modes of operation: context manager, callable handler and iterator metrics.

+## 1. Use it like a context manager:

 ```python
 from about_time import about_time